top of page

 Hispanic Brands Marketing Director at Sigma

-When a manufacturer cannot see what is really happening at the point of sale, they are making business decisions based on information that does not reflect reality.
+Lack of real market visibility, unresolved territorial disputes between distributors, and inconsistent execution.
+When a manufacturer cannot see what is happening at the point of sale, it makes blind decisions based on information that does not reflect reality.

-Excessive dependence on a few key accounts
+High concentration of risk in a few key accounts

 01